UI-Research/mobility-from-poverty/README.md

 ## Multi-Year Files

-* The multi-year county file contains one observations per county per year.
+* The multi-year county file contains one observation per county per year.
 It contains missing values where metrics are unavailable or have not been computed.
 This file should have about 3,143 observations per year.
 * The multi-year city file contains one observations per large city per year.
 It contains missing values where metrics are unavailable or have not been computed.
 This file should have about 486 observations per year.

 ## Subgroups Files